magesh-presidio/factifai-agent-suite/README.md

 ## 🤝 Contributing

 We welcome contributions to the Factifai Agent Suite!
-See our [Contributing Guidelines](CODE_OF_CONDUCT.md) for more information on how to get involved.
+See our [Contributing Guidelines](./CONTRIBUTING.md) for more information on how to get involved.

+## 📄 License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 📜 License
+## 📜 Code of Conduct

-MIT © PRESIDIO®
+Please read our [Code of Conduct](CODE_OF_CONDUCT.md) to keep our community approachable and respectable.

+## 📧 Contact

+For questions or feedback, please contact us at [hai-feedback@presidio.com](mailto:hai-feedback@presidio.com).